 Some clients report they seem like they are "speaking in a barrel" or "feel blocked up".
-These are signs of a buildup of self-generated low frequency energy in the ear canal.
-This excessive occlusion can be measured objectively in the Occlusion Effect task.
+These are signs of a buildup of self-generated low frequency energy in the ear patients.
+See the section on RECD later in this manual for more detail.